greenren/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

+In this report we'll analyze data from a personal activity monitoring device.
+The device collects data at 5 minute intervals through out the day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

 ## Loading and preprocessing the data
-First unzip the activity.zip file, if activity.csv is not yet in the working directory.
+First, let's unzip the activity.zip file, if activity.csv is not yet in the working directory.

 ```r
 if(!'activity.csv' %in% dir()){
     unzip('activity.zip')
     unlink('activity.zip')}
 ```
-Load the data and show first six rows.
+Then we'll Load the data, show the first six rows and transform the date variable into datetime objects with the lubridate package.

 ```r
 data <- read.csv('activity.csv', header=TRUE, stringsAsFactors=FALSE)